JazzTap/jazztap.github.io/_posts/2021-1-1-splinter-kingdom.md

 [figure of a winged valkyrie, embracing an unadorned shield]

-One night, Idyll departed Dungeon Town with Krievan's shield, bypassing entirely Slobberchomps' usual haunts and Beleth's hut on the outskirts.
-She had convinced herself that Dungeon Town could not sustain itself against orcish incursion without negotiation.
-But without the aid of the Great Gold Wyrm, she had nothing to bring them to the table with.
-Therefore, she should retrieve the body of Krievan from the Flesh Tailor's clutches.
+One night, Idyll departed Dungeon Town with the shield bearing Krievan's soul, avoiding entirely both Slobberchomps' haunts and Beleth's hut.
+For Dungeon Town could not sustain itself against the Underquorum's siege without negotiations.
+And she could not bring them to the table without leverage.

-(Along the way, Idyll is forced to choose between locating the lair of the Flesh Tailor, or diverting to rescue Rahel, who seems to have been captured while executing on a very stupid plan.
-Idyll can't do anything about that, she decides, flummoxing the psychic predator which laid out that bait.)
+Therefore, she had plotted to retrieve the body of Krievan from the Flesh Tailor's clutches.
+(Something sets a trap for Idyll.
+She cannot resist the call to save her true love!
+Wait, yes she can.
+Lair of the Flesh Tailor first, stupid plan later.)

-How Idyll should have convinced the Flesh Tailor to release the body of Krievan is unclear.
-It is clear that Idyll never returned to Dungeon Town, so she either did reach Heaven - or perhaps, whatever it is she found in the Devourer, she could not face her friends afterward.
+How Idyll should have convinced the Flesh Tailor is unclear.
+Blackmail?
+Service?
+Self-sacrifice?
+It is clear that Idyll never returned to Dungeon Town, so perhaps she did reach Heaven.

-(The Flesh Tailor can be convinced to take on a skilled chirurgeon to maintain their forces.
-This is fortunate, as Idyll has nothing to trade for Krievan's body but her own service.)
+Or, whatever it is she did, she could bear to not face her friends afterward.

+---

+RAHEL: Oh, you don't think she knows you?
+That she could trust you, after you handed her your own mother?

+RAHEL: Krievan cares about people.
+You and I know better.

+IDYLL: Hmm.

+RAHEL: The real question here is, who will you get the leverage to free her from?

+RAHEL: You could go back to Maggy!
+She's great.
+She's really awful.
+How perfectly instrumental, for a working relationship.

+IDYLL: Mnm.

+RAHEL: I mean, obviously you betray the custodian and take their power, regardless of who it is.
+That's real endgame here.
+You don't want to stay in dungeon town.

+IDYLL: Dungeon town?
+And what about the devourer?

+RAHEL: No, no, that's the safest place you could be.
+It's the way in which everything seems to be going, these days.
+Right down the gullet.

+IDYLL: Weren't you all about breaking Hell, last month?
+The cycle of damnation entire?

+RAHEL: I mean, yes, how else do you think that's happening?
+You remember Krievan's big plan.

+IDYLL: Was it, though?
+I can't believe you're going along with this one.
+Oh, wait, that's why you won't help me get her back.
+She'd wreck your mom's scheme all over again.

+RAHEL: You could guess that!
+I won't deny it.

+IDYLL: You're going with filial piety, that's your excuse?

+RAHEL: Come up here and we'll talk about it.

+IDYLL: You know what, fuck off.

 ### Krievan